apascualgarcia/RatioDependent/README.md

          * __VarDegreeInP__ 	#   Variance
          * __AvDegreeInA__  	#    Average of the degree of animal species
          * __VarDegreeInA__ 	#   Variance
-         * __Seed__	#     Starting seed (control it changes along realizations)
+         * __Seed__	#     Starting seed (control it changes across realizations)
          * __TrueDiversityP__ 	#    Effective biodiversity of plants
          * __TrueDiversityA__ 	#    Of animals

 ## COMPILATION:

 Simply run in the directory where the .f files are located.
 You will need a gfortran compiler, but no further requirements are expected since all the libraries are included in the code file.

   ```$ make    ```

   Compilation has been tested in x86-64 procs under Linux.

 ## EXECUTION:

 Once the files are compiled, just execute the file, ensuring that the necessary files are in the same folder.
 If the output files already exist the script will not overwrite them and it aborts the execution.

 ## EXAMPLE: